 A USDA loan is another loan backed by a government department, the U.S. Department of Agriculture.

 A loan from the USDA allows you to buy a home in a qualifying rural area with a $0 down payment.

-However, most lenders will require a 640 credit score to qualify for the loan, along with other income requirements specific to a USDA loan.
+Most lenders will require a 640 credit score to qualify for the loan, along with other income requirements specific to a USDA loan.

-Best Home Loan Options For Buyers With Bad Credit In 2020
+Best Home Loan Options For Buyers With Bad Credit

 Of course, the best option will be to work on improving your credit score.